 First of all, try exercise every day for 30 to 60 minutes and significantly increase consumption of healthy unrefined plant foods as regular physical activity and healthy (high in nutrients) diet help resolve almost all causes of hormonal imbalance.

 For instance, these two factors will help you increase levels of Serotonin (strongest antidepressant and feel good hormone).
-For better results take good quality supplements such as HealthAid FemmeVit which contains B vitamins, magnesium and zinc required for Serotonin production.
+For better results take good quality supplements which contain B vitamins, magnesium and zinc required for Serotonin production.
 Regular consumption of high in amino acid Tryptophan foods such as Tofu, or even better by taking Tryptophan supplements such as 5HTP.

 Reduce levels of Glutamate (an excitatory neurotransmitter) by avoiding products with monosodium glutamate (MSG), and using high quality probiotic supplements such as UltraProbio to increase levels of GABA (gamma amino butyric acid), another feel-good hormone and neurotransmitter.